CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Reproducibility

+Figure~\ref{fig:curriculum} shows snapshots of CLUTR and PAIRED generated curriculums as training progress.
+We notice, PAIRED generates over-simplified tasks for substantial amount of time, which might hamper its generalization and sample efficiency.
+On the other hand, CLUTR doesnt seem to start with overly-simplistic tasks, rather generates tasks with a wide range of difficulty throughout.
+Section~\ref{app:curriculum-analysis-mg} shares detailed analysis supporting the above observation and further insights.

-In this work, we propose CLUTR, an unsupervised environment design method via unsupervised task representation learning.
-CLUTR augments PAIRED with a latent task space, decoupling task representation learning from curriculum learning.
-CLUTR poses several advantages over PAIRED-variants, including solving the long-horizon credit assignment and the combinatorial explosion of the parameter space.
-Our experiments show CLUTR outperforms PAIRED-variants in terms of sample efficiency and generalization.
+In this work, we introduce CLUTR, an unsupervised latent space adaptive-teacher UED method that augments adaptive UED teachers with a pretrained latent task manifold to decouple task representation learning from curriculum learning.
+CLUTR first trains a recurrent VAE from random tasks to learn the latent task manifold and then employs a regret-based adaptive-teacher to induce the curriculum.
+Through this decoupling, CLUTR solves the long-horizon credit assignment and the combinatorial explosion problems faced by regret-based adaptive-teacher UED methods.
+Our experimental results show strong empirical evidence supporting the effectiveness of our proposed approach.

 Even though CLUTR and other regret-based UEDs empirically show good generalization on human-curated complex transfer tasks, they rarely can generate human-level task structures during training.
-An interesting direction would be to incorporate some prior with minimal human input to generate realistic tasks during training.
-Also, the theoretical guarantee holds only when the multi-agent RL training backing these methods reaches Nash equilibrium.
-However, in practice, Deep multi-agent RL has no convergence guarantee (\cite{multirl-convergence}).
-Furthermore, the regret estimates can be poor, leading to a poor curriculum.
+An interesting direction would be to enable UED algorithms to generate realistic tasks.
+Another important direction would be to reduce the gap between the theoretical and practical aspects of regret-based multi-agent UED algorithms, which are subject to the quality of regret estimates and multi-agent RL training.
+At last, random generator algorithms like Robust PLR or even, DR have been shown to perform better than adaptive-teacher approaches like CLUTR or PAIRED.
+An interesting direction would be to investigate the conditions/environments under which a random generator performs better than an adaptive generator and vice versa.
+At last, we are excited about latent-space curriculum design and hope our work will encourage further research in this domain.